 There always will be wicked men carrying out their schemes, it appears.
 They apparently may succeed in attaining their wicked objectives.
 But remember!
 God is in control of the earth.
 There is nothing anyone can do without God’s permission.

 We may find ourselves fighting against God if we rush out and attempt to force what we believe to be righteousness.
 Remember also that every person will die one day, and then he or she will answer to God for his behavior.
 And God has perfect a perfect memory!

 “Turn from wrath,” we are commanded.
 “Do not fret because it leads to evil.”
 None of us wants to practice evil.
 Therefore we are not to fret.
 We are not to permit the evil that surrounds us to cause us to do evil in the sight of God.
-But this is not easy, and we have to pray without ceasing if we are to prevent our mind from drifting to the abominations that are taking place.
+But this is not easy, and we must pray without ceasing if we are to prevent our mind from drifting to the abominations that are taking place.

-The promise to us if we will just keep hoping in the Lord is that we will inherit whatever “land” our heart desires.
+The promise to us, if we will just keep hoping in the Lord, is that we will inherit whatever “land” our heart desires.